-I’ve Been Having an Affair.
-It’s Time to Kiss and Tell.
+I’ve Been Having an Affair

 As you know, in my last post I admitted to you that I have been having a love affair and that it is one of the most delicious and satisfying experiences I’ve had.
 In fact, I’m pretty excited to tell you everything.
 Seems odd, doesn’t it?
 Typically affairs are hush-hush, furtive side glances, and furrowed brows.
 I, on the other hand, want to shout to anyone around about mine.